Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET ```/users/notifications``` - User Notifications
-Returns the Authenticated User's Notifications.
+Returns the [current_user](#current_user)'s Notifications.
 A Notification is created when someone likes or comments on your Items.
 Think Facebook or Twitter Notifications.

 ### Request